lorefnon/lorefnon.github.com/_posts/2014-07-13-presenting-sql-views-through-active-admin.md

 {% endhighlight %}

 Now that the quirks of our setup have been ironed out, feel free to go ahead and try it out.
-Of course SQL views are not the only solution and the aforementioned table could have been built entirely through DSLs provided by ActiveAdmin.
+Of course SQL views are not the only solution for a problem like this and the aforementioned table could have been built entirely through DSLs provided by ActiveAdmin.
 But nonetheless, SQL views are something that most DBAs are already familiar with and is a hassle free setup.
 If you already have a legacy database with views or need to use views for other auxiliary purposes, the aforementioned approach may make